-With all the hype surrounding big data it’s difficult to consider what other alternative approaches there may be to gain insight into what is happening within a society.
-In government the traditional approach of data collection focuses on survey data or data generated from government information management systems that have been aggregated into a centralised data warehouse.
+In government the traditional approach of data collection focuses on survey data or data generated from government information management systems that have been aggregated (Big Data Approach) into a centralised data warehouse.
 These are then analysed and used for informing policy.
-The problem is people lie on surveys all the time and operational information management systems only capture a small part of what’s really going on.
+The problem is people lie on surveys all the time and the operational systems only capture a small part of what’s really going on.
 The truth is people evolved to make sense of the world through stories.
 Unfortunately collecting individual stories and making sense of it doesn’t scale as well as the traditional approach, but what if we could scale the capturing of stories and making sense of it at scale.
 That’s what I’ll outline below.Read More